x3xto/x3xto/README.md

 - 👋 Hi, I’m @x3xto
-- 👀 I’m interested in ...
+- 👀 I’m interested in games translations and for-fun coding.
-- 🌱 I’m currently learning C, js (I'm newbody in coding)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🐼 Lazy ass)

 <!---
 x3xto/x3xto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.